-- Snapshot File (a data snapshot file); - FileMaker Pro Online (a FileMaker data snapshot, Mac OS only); - FileMaker Pro Runtime Online (a FileMaker runtime application, Mac OS only); - ODBC Online (an odd-accessible database, Proversion only).
+- Snapshot File (a data snapshot file); - FileMaker Pro Online (a FileMaker data snapshot, Mac OS only); - FileMaker Pro Runtime Online (a FileMaker runtime application, Mac OS only); - ODBC Online (an odbc-accessible database, Pro version only).

-Note that this setting merely specifies the data source type, but does not actually open anything or do anything else.
-Also note that you can have different data source and destination types chosen at any one time.
+This setting merely specifies the data source type, but does not actually open anything or do anything else.
+Also note that you can have different data source and destination types chosen at any given time.